 UBI rating varies by company, but normally an insured’s driving behavior is captured via a telecommunication device (either a cell phone, or a device that plugs into a vehicle’s diagnostic port).
 This device monitors a driver's driving habits, tracking things such as sudden driving maneuvers (hard breaking, fast acceleration, etc).
 It may also track where, when and how long a vehicle is driven.
 The insurance company then assesses the data and charges insurance premiums accordingly.

 It is possible that a telecommunication device can interfere with your vehicle’s computer.
 If that happens it is important to stop using the device and see your local auto mechanic.

-No, right now UBI is not required by any company.
-It is completely optional.
+Currently most companies offer UBI rating on a optional basis.
 Consumers should ask their insurance agent or company about UBI.